Multan: Medieval trade

 The 15th century Multani Caravanserai in Baku, Azerbaijan, was built to house visiting Multani merchants in the city.

 Multan served as medieval Islamic India's trans-regional mercantile centre for trade with the Islamic world.
 It rose as an important trading and mercantile centre in the setting of political stability offered by the Delhi Sultanate, the Lodis, and Mughals.
-The Arab explorer Ibn Battuta visited Multan in the 1300s during the reign of Muhammad Tughluq, and noted that Multan was a trading centre for horses imported from as far away as the Russian Steppe.
-Multan had also been noted to be a centre for slave-trade, though slavery was banned in the late 1300s by Muhammad Tughluq's son, Firuz Shah Tughlaq.

-The extent of Multan's influence is also reflected in the construction of the Multani Caravanserai in Baku, Azerbaijan — which was built in the 15th to house Multani merchants visiting the city.
+The extent of Multan's influence is also reflected in the construction of the Multani Caravanserai in Baku, Azerbaijan—which was built in the 15th to house Multani merchants visiting the city.
 Legal records from the Uzbek city of Bukhara note that Multani merchants settled and owned land in the city in the late 1550s.

 Multan would remain an important trading centre until the city was ravaged by repeated invasions in the 18th and 19th centuries in the post-Mughal era.
 Many of Multan's merchants then migrated to Shikarpur in Sindh, and were found throughout Central Asia up until the 19th century.